 If you receive a shipment of shoes with damaged or defective insoles, you might be inclined to send the product back to the manufacturer for repair or replacement.
 Unfortunately, a long wait for the return order could cause an extended delay in getting the goods to market, resulting in missed sales opportunities and lost revenue.
 This process is also cost-prohibitive for most companies, which can have a negative impact on your bottom line.

 Quality Corrections and Inspections offers a better alternative to sending shoes overseas for insole repair and replacement.
 As America’s leading rework company, we can perform expert repair work right here in the USA.
 With convenient locations on the East Coast and West Coast, we can get your repaired insoles to you quickly so you can meet the demands of your customers.

-At QCI, we have the facilities, tools, resources and skills to take on insole repair jobs ranging from 50,000 to 250,000 pairs — we fix millions of shoes annually.
-The adhesives that we use for repair are tested for material compatibility and bond strength to ensure there are no wear-related insole failures.
+At Quality Corrections & Inspections, we have the facilities, tools, resources and skills to take on your high-volume insole repair jobs — we fix millions of shoes annually!
+The adhesives that we use for repairing the insole of shoes are tested for material compatibility and bond strength to ensure there are no wear-related insole failures.
 Our expert craftsmen will perform the repairs to meet industry standards and your high expectations.
-Based on over 30 years of experience, you can have confidence that our team will provide you with a solution to correct your insole issues.
+Based on over 35 years of experience, you can have confidence that our team will provide you with a solution to correct your insole issues.

 Other excellent reasons to select QCI for your high-volume insole repair projects include:

 Find out more about what makes Quality Corrections and Inspections the best choice for your next insole repair and replacement project by requesting a free project analysis today.
 We’ll review samples of your defective goods and prepare a detailed review of our findings, along with a no-obligation cost estimate.